angular/angular/aio/content/guide/setup.md

 maintained [on github](https://github.com/angular/quickstart "Install the github QuickStart repo").

-Make sure you have [node and npm installed](guide/setup#install-prerequisites "What if you don't have node and npm?").
+Make sure you have [Node.js® and npm installed](guide/setup#install-prerequisites "What if you don't have Node.js and npm?").

 {@a clone}